HESHAM-SA/Capstone-Project-Majed-/README.md

    - A YOLO model trained on more than 33000 face images was fine-tuned with local data to increase accuracy.

 2. *Building a classification model and feature extraction using the Keras library:*
-   - We enhance our model's accuracy through three approaches
+   - We enhance our model's accuracy through three approaches:
       1. Train a baseline model (EfficientNetV2) with supervised learning on the collected data.
       2. Train a self-supervised model by performing augmentation trying to bring feature vectors of the same image closer using cosine similarity and SimCLR loss function.
       3. Fine-tune the previous model with labeled data or supervised learning.